iamseki/launch-darkly-node-demo/README.md

 1. Start the server: node migration.js
 2. Emulate traffic with k6: k6 run test.js

-> Note: This example may not be the most cost-effective and should not be used in a production environment.
+> Note: This example may not be the most cost-effective and should be used with caution in a production environment.

 ### Insights